MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 # Create an automated flow by using Common Data Service

 >[!IMPORTANT]
 >There are three connectors available to connect to Common Data Service.
-When possible, use the recommended [Common Data Service (current environment) connector](./connection-cds-native.md).
-The **Common Data Service connector**, covered in this article, and the [Dynamics 365 connector](https://docs.microsoft.com/connectors/dynamicscrmonline/) wil be deprecated soon.
+This article covers the recommended [Common Data Service (current environment) connector](./connection-cds.md) for connecting to Common Data Serivce.
+The [Common Data Service connector]() and the [Dynamics 365 Connector]() wil be deprecated soon.

-With the Common Data Service connector, you can create flows that are initiated by create and update events within Common Data Service.
+You must [create solution-aware]() flows to use the Common Data Service (current environment). connector, you can create flows that are initiated  create and update events within your Common Data Service database.
 Additionally, you can perform create, update, retrieve, and delete actions on records within Common Data Service.

 ## Initiate a flow from Common Data Service